 This performance is made possible with the support of Jazz Road, a national initiative of South Arts, which is funded by the Doris Duke Charitable Foundation with additional support from The Andrew W. Mellon Foundation.

 Please note: Your ticket provides you with a seating "pod".
 Depending on your purchase, it will be either a two or four seat pod with a cocktail table.
 No one from outside your group will be seated at your table.

 Recommended for ages 13 and up.
 All patrons entering the theater require a ticket, regardless of age.
 Outside food & beverage are not allowed into the venue.
 Strollers are not permitted inside the auditorium.

 PLEASE NOTE: All summer programs through September 2021 are being sold implementing socially distant indoor seating.
 We require anyone not included in your ticket purchase to be located 3’ apart from your seats.
 CDC guidelines recommend all unvaccinated people continue to wear face coverings when attending indoor events at all times.
-SMDCAC appreciates, for the safety of our guests and staff, that ALL patrons wear face coverings when attending our events.
+SMDCAC appreciates and recommends, for the safety of our guests and staff, that ALL patrons wear face coverings when attending our events.
 Should the guidelines change with regard to social distancing or mask wearing prior to the scheduled performance, to allow for reduced separation of audience, the venue retains the right to sell additional seats within the 3’ parameter in accordance with updated or rescinded guidelines.
 We will notify ticket holders via email should any changes occur.